Spotted skunk

 • Avoid feeding wildlife.

-• Do not leave pet food outside as the food can attract raccoons, skunks, and foxes.
-These animals can carry rabies and it puts yourself and your pets at risk for coming into contact with infected saliva or a rabid animal.
+• Do not leave pet food outside as the food can attract raccoons, skunks and foxes.
+These animals can carry rabies and it puts yourself and your pets at risk for coming into contact with both infected saliva or a rabid animal.

 • Exclude wildlife from your dwellings.
-Seal holes and other entrance ways so wildlife do not come into homes or businesses.
+Seal holes and other entryways so wildlife do not come into homes or businesses.

 • Wildlife are wild animals.
 We all have a part to play in allowing them to live their wild lives.
 Appreciate wildlife safely by observing them from afar.